onflow/service-account/transactions/update-contract/2023/feb-8/README.md

 ## Sequence of signing:
 1. Vishal generates the Tx
 2. Round one - Signing for staking account
-   1. Kshitij signs with flow-staking.json
+   1. Bjarte signs with flow-staking.json
-   2. Justin Signs with flow-staking.json
+   2. Josh Signs with flow-staking.json
-   3. Bjarte Signs with flow-staking.json
+   3. Alex Signs with flow-staking.json
    4. Vishal Signs with flow-staking.json
 3. Round two - - Signing for service account
-   1. Kshitij signs with flow.json
+   1. Bjarte signs with flow.json
-   2. Justin Signs with flow.json
+   2. Josh Signs with flow.json
-   3. Bjarte Signs with flow.json
+   3. Alex Signs with flow.json
    4. Vishal Signs with flow.json
 4. Vishal submits the transaction